Specifying PostgreSQL WAL Files Settings

 Configuring Access to PostgreSQL

-For an account to be displayed in the Credentials list, it must be added to the Credentials Manager as described in the Veeam Backup & Replication User Guide, section Credentials Manager.
+To access databases of the processed PostgreSQL Server instances, Veeam Backup & Replication uses accounts with superuser privileges — by default, these are the accounts you specify for accessing the VM guest OSes.
+To change this behavior, you can choose another account from the Specify PostgreSQL account with superuser privileges drop-down list.
+For an account to be displayed in the list of available accounts, it must be added to the Credentials Manager as described in the Veeam Backup & Replication User Guide, section Credentials Manager.
 If you have not added the necessary account to the Credentials Manager beforehand, you can do it without closing the New Job wizard.
 To do that, click either the Manage accounts link or the Add button, and specify the user name, password and description in the Credentials window.

 PostgreSQL WAL Files Settings

-Page updated 8/25/2025
+Page updated 10/2/2025

 Page content applies to build 13.8.0.582